 F are non-protected names and can also be set to other values, these abbreviations should be avoided.

-By combining logical values with logical operators, we can create more complex logical statements:
+By combining logical values with logical operators, we can create more complex logical expressions:

-With these logical values and operators, we can define quite fancy statements of predicate logic.
+By combining logical values and operators, we can express quite fancy statements of predicate logic.
 For instance, the following statements verify the validity of De Morgan’s Laws (e.g., on Wikipedia) in R:

 <- TRUE # set to either TRUE or FALSE.
 A <- FALSE # set to either TRUE or FALSE.
 B # Irrespective of the values of A and B, # the following should ALWAYS evaluate to TRUE: # (1) not (A or B) = not A and not B: !(A | B) == (!A & !B) # (2) not (A and B) = not A or not B: !(A & B) == (!A | !B)